chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 - if the format is invalid the client will raise a descriptive error message to the user
 - if the file is valid, the client will display the genes in the right side bar
-- if the file is valid, but it references genes that are not in the dataset, the client will display the genes that do exist in the right side bar and alert the user that their gene set contained genes that are not a part of the dataset/have been removed from the gene set.
+- if the file is valid, but it references genes that are not in the dataset, the client will display the genes that do exist in the right side bar and alert the user that their var set contained genes that are not a part of the dataset and they have been removed from the var set that will be stored/displayed.

-If the user is logged in the frontend will send a POST request to {dataset_name}/api/v0.01/gene_sets/ (see API description below) with a json object containing the gene sets and genes as the body of the request (see API description below for more detail about the request body).
+If the user is logged in the frontend will send a POST request to {dataset_name}/api/v0.01/var_sets/ (see API description below) with a json object containing the var sets and genes as the body of the request (see API description below for more detail about the request body).

-The backend will parse the json and create a gene set (or sets), linking it to the user via the UserId field.
+The backend will parse the json and create a var set (or sets), linking it to the user via the UserId field.
-Genes listed in the gene set will be created in the gene table and linked to the gene set via the GeneSet field.
-A new row will be created in the gene table for each gene included in a gene set.
+Genes listed in the var set will be created in the gene table and linked to the gene set via the VarSet field.
+A new row will be created in the gene table for each gene included in a var set.

 - If the gene set is successfully stored the backend will respond with a 201 and the uuid and consensus counter for that gene set (see keeping consensus below).

-- If it is not successfully saved the backend will respond with a 400 and the names of the gene sets that were not created.
+- If it is not successfully saved the backend will respond with a 400 and the names of the var sets that were not created.

-No action will be taken by the client if the gene set is successfully saved
+No action will be taken by the client if the var set is successfully saved

-If the backend returns a 400 the client will try again and then alert the user that their gene set has not been saved.
+If the backend returns a 400 the client will try again and then alert the user that their var set has not been saved.

 ### Export Differential Expression Output